suvrat4/SQL/README.md

 ## Joins

-* A join is a data retrival operation that combines rows from two or more tables, views, mererialized views.
+* A join is a data retrival operation that combines rows from two or more tables, views, meterialized views.

 * Oracle performs a join operation whenever multiple table appear in the from clause of the query.